 The network comprises nine academic and three non-academic organisations, belonging to five EU member states and six partner organisations, with fields ranging from neuroscience, engineering and big data science to healthcare, clinical trials and economics.
 The initiative has four key objectives:

-blood biomarkers for patients with brain tumours
+- identify new blood biomarkers for patients with brain tumours

-of a big data-empowered intelligent data management infrastructure
+- development of a big data-empowered intelligent data management infrastructure

-of cloud-based diagnostic systems.
+- development of cloud-based diagnostic systems.

 Blood Biomarker-based Diagnostic tools for early-stage Alzheimer’s disease